 This list would have been incomplete without mentioning a product from Denon, who has been providing quality and innovative audio products to the music industry.
 The MC400 is one of the company’s flagships and it is worth every penny.
 For starters, this machine is built to handle almost any type of damage you through its way, thanks to its sturdy steel chassis.

-With this DJying machine, you won’t have the need for additional equipment to get it started.
+With this DJying machine, you won’t need additional equipment to get it started.
 It comes with inbuilt input/output ports.
 The device supports various software such as the Serato DJ, Virtual DJ 8, Traktor 2, and any other software with MIDI mapping.

 - Dedicated EQ and FX controls on each channel